SEL-Columbia/Revisit-Android/README.md

 After some chugging, it should finish with a success message.
 If an error occurs, fix the problem and try again.

 ## Included Libraries
-The Facilitator application depends on several open source libraries, outlined here.
+The Revisit application depends on several open source libraries, outlined here.
 This list will be updated as these dependencies change, and more information about their implmentation may be added at a later date.

 ### osmdroid
 [osmdroid](https://github.com/osmdroid/osmdroid) is used as the map framework, providing a relatively well documented implementation of Open Street Maps.